Momen-Tajik/Ghafar-Tajhiz/README.md

 # 📖 Overview

-**Ghafar Tajhiz** is a multi-layer e-commerce application built with **ASP.NET Core MVC (.NET 8)**, **Entity Framework Core**, and **SQL Server**.
+**Ghafar Tajhiz** is a modern multi-layer e-commerce platform built with **ASP.NET Core MVC (.NET 8)**, **Entity Framework Core**, and **SQL Server**.

-The solution contains two independent web applications that share the same **Business Logic** and **Data Access** layers.
+The solution contains two independent web applications that share the same Business Logic and Data Access layers.

-The project was developed to practice building scalable ASP.NET Core applications while applying software engineering principles such as layered architecture, dependency injection, repository pattern, asynchronous programming, and maintainable application design.
+The project was developed to simulate a real-world online shopping platform while applying software engineering principles such as layered architecture, dependency injection, repository pattern, asynchronous programming, and clean separation of concerns.

 ---